7 Tips for Beating Stress

 The human body doesn't distinguish between physical, emotional or psychological threats.
 When you’re stressed over daily events, family arguments, a crowded highway, or economic pressures your body’s reaction is just as strong as if you were facing a life-or-death situation.
 The more your emergency stress response -“fight or flight”- is “on,” the harder it for the stress system to shut down.

 Recurrent stimulation of the body’s stress system can lead to serious health problems.
 How much stress is “too much” differs from person to person.
 Sensitivity to stress can vary also.
 Some people thrive on excitement and high levels of stress while others crumble from the slightest bit of stress, frustration or life barriers.
 Chronic exposure to stress can throw every physical system out of balance and cause a constant feeling of fear.
-As a result your blood pressure can rise; you will get an increased fear response, increased respiration, increase in cortisol hormones, and an increase the risk of heart attack and stroke.
+As a result, your blood pressure can rise; you will get an increased fear response, increased respiration, increase in cortisol hormones, and an increase the risk of heart attack and stroke.
 Chronic stress can also decrease the effectiveness of your immune system, contribute to infertility and speed up the aging process.
-Repetitive states of chronic stress can even rewire the brain, leaving you more vulnerable to anxiety, panic and depression.
-Other health problems that are caused or exacerbated by stress are autoimmune disease, emotional or physical pain, digestive problems, sleep problems, obesity, PTSD symptoms and many skin conditions.
+Repetitive states of chronic stress can even rewire the brain, leaving you more vulnerable to anxiety, panic, and depression.
+Other health problems that are caused or exacerbated by stress like autoimmune diseases, emotional or physical pain, digestive problems, sleep problems, obesity, PTSD symptoms and many skin conditions.

 7 Tips to Reduce Stress

 1. Physical Exercise – Physical exercise of any kind will help to reduce your level of physical stress.
 Develop a routine of physical exercise whether it is as simple as walking and enjoying nature as you walk or working out at a gym, bike riding, playing catch with your kids, or yoga 3 to 4 times a week.